Srijanbista/promage/README.md

 ### Environment Variables

-Ensure you have the necessary environment variables set up for both the client and server.
-You can create `.env` files in the respective directories and define your variables there.
+Ensure you have the necessary environment variables set up for for the nextjs project.
+You can create `.env` file in the root directory and define your variables there.

 ## Contributing